-Springboard is an online coding school offering online, flexible, mentor-led courses including the Data Science Career Track with a job guarantee, a Digital Marketing Career Track, and UX design workshops.
+Springboard is an online coding school offering online, flexible, mentor-led courses including the Data Science Career Track with a job guarantee, Digital Marketing, UX design, and Cybersecurity courses.
 While learning cutting-edge digital skills entirely online, students receive teaching and mentorship from industry experts.
-Springboard offers a number of self-paced, mentor-led workshops, plus a full Data Science and Digital Marketing Career Track programs.
+Springboard offers a number of self-paced, mentor-led workshops, plus a full Data Science Career Track program.
 The Data Science Career Track includes a deferred tuition option, so students can enroll for a small deposit and finish paying after starting a job.
 Graduates go on to considerable success: those who accepted new jobs reported an average annual salary increase of $19,919.
-And because of the job guarantee, students who don’t get hired within six months of graduation receive a full refund.
+And because of the job guarantee, students who don’t find a job within six months of graduation receive a full refund.
 A school for learning 21st-century skills, Springboard combines expert-curated curricula with one-on-one mentorship.
 Springboard has served thousands of students from around the world.

 Recent Springboard News